WorldViews/Spirals/README.md

 --------------------

-This is the simplest and most limited version, so many features are not supported, and may not fail gracefully
+This is the simplest and most limited version, so many features are not supported, and may not fail gracefully.
+To use it run:

-run PhysVizServer80.py
+    PhysVizServer80.py

 and try http://localhost